yingsiqin/3DHologram/README.md

 # 3DHologram

 This project implements a 3D holographic projector.
 The 3D Computer Generated Hologram (CGH) we compute allows per-pixel focal length control.
-Our code described below computes a CGH from an input intensity image the corresponding input depth map image.
+Our code described below computes a CGH from an input intensity image and the corresponding input depth map image.

 ## Results